-U.S. Coast Guard Auxiliary crew wearing recommended life jackets.
-Step #2 Did you file a float plan with somebody?
-Do it - or no-go. (see Atlantic Maritime, "Seamanship - Float Plans - Nothing but Upside", 2/2/11.)
+Did you file a float plan with somebody?
+Do it - or no-go.
 If you do end up in trouble, getting the "rescue clock" started ASAP is imperative.
 The environment is inherently more dangerous when the water is cold.

-So, leave a plan with someone you trust and who will follow up.
-"Hello, Northshore Marina, is my nephew there with the M/V 'Charlie'?
-What!?
-He's not!"
-That float plan and a call to the US Coast Guard can be the difference between a rescue - or an unhappy recovery...
-Step #3 If you don't have cold water life jacket gear, you're playing Russian roulette with your own life.
-When we put to sea, if the water temperature is 60-degrees F or less, USCG regulations require us to be in "mustang" suits - which aren't as encompassing as a dry suit but certainly offer us significant protection in the event of an immersion.
+If you don't have cold-water life jacket gear, you're playing Russian roulette with your own life.
+When we put to sea, if the water temperature is 60 degrees Fahrenheit or less, U.S. Coast Guard regulations require us to be in "mustang" suits - which aren't as encompassing as a drysuit but certainly offer significant protection in the event of an immersion.
 Admittedly, when the air is warm, those "mustangs" are like Turkish steam baths, but we're safe.
 At the very least, a float coat provides warmth and at the same time doubles as a life jacket that will float a person.
 Just acknowledge that it isn't as safe as a "mustang."

 Be sure that your flotation gear has a whistle and an emergency strobe light attached.
 If you've invested in a PPIRB/PLB, great.
-(See Atlantic Maritime, "EPIRBs, PPIRBs, GPIRBs - What???"
-11/29/06 and "Personal Locator Beacons Locate You!"
-8/11/10.)
 And a reflector mirror would be superb.
-You can signal over 20 miles with one smaller than the size of your fist.
+You can signal more than 20 miles with one smaller than the size of your fist.
 Airline pilots are trained to call in sightings of targeted reflections.

+Review cold water survival techniques and risks with your crew:

-Sten #4 If you fall in, get out.
-Even if you have to climb onto the hull of the over-turned boat (Yes, Bunky, that happens!)
-Get out.
+If you fall in, get out.
+Even if you have to climb onto the hull of the overturned boat (yes, Bunky, that happens!), get out.
 Remember the ice cube experiment.

 Limit your movements!
 Strenuous activity increases your heart rate, which increases the rate that blood, cooled at the surface of your body, is circulated to the central core - where it will kill you.
-Assume a heat emitting-lessening position - in the water or out (HELP.)
+Assume a heatemitting lessening position - in the water or out.
 Cross your legs to protect your groin area from giving up heat.
-Put your arms across your chest and your hands under your arm pits to do the same thing.
-If you're a 200-lb man, here is a rough guideline of your survival time: temperature of water: expected survival time 70-80°F (21-27°C): 3 hours - indefinitely 60-70°F (16-21°C): 2-40 hours 50-60°F $(10-16^{\circ}\text{C})$ : 1-6 hours 40-50°F (4-10°C): 1-3 hours 32.5-40°F $(0-4^{\circ}C)$ : 30-90 minutes <32°F (<0°C): Under 15-45 minutes If you're smaller, less time.
-If you're larger, more time.
+Put your arms across your chest and your hands under your armpits to do the same thing.

+If you're a 200-pound man, here is a rough guideline of your survival time:

+- 70-80° F (21-27° C): 3 hours indefinitely

+- 60-70° F (16-21° C): 2 to 4 hours

+- 50-60° F (10-16° C): 1 to 6 hours

+- 40-50° F (4-10° C): 1 to 3 hours

+- 32.5-40° F (0-4° C): 30 to 90 minutes

+- <32° F (<0° C): Under 15 to 45 minutes

+If you're smaller, you have less time; if you're larger, you have more time.
 And have a good meal before you make way.
 It will warm your body from the inside as the fires of digestion do their work.

-BTW, these times only are applicable if you are wearing a life-jacket.
+By the way, these times only are applicable if you are wearing a life jacket.
 If not, you will start to falter as muscle control fades with body temperature - and you will drown.
 You won't be around long enough to get hypothermic.

+Related Posts

+- Man overboard!

+- Rescue, Recovery and Re-warm the Maritime 3 Rs

+- Surviving hypothermia can be key to survival

+- Quick, put on a life jacket!

+- How to handle that dreaded weather condition fog

+- How small of a wave can capsize my boat?

+- Prepare to be boarded!

 BTW, if you are interested in being part of USCG Forces, email me at JoinUSCGAux@aol.com or go direct to the D1SR Human Resources department, who are in charge of new members matters, at DSO-HR and we will help you "get in this thing..."